-Find out what CHOP is, how you have it and other important information.
+Find out what CHOP is, how you have it and other important information about having CHOP.

-CHOP is the name of a chemotherapy treatment used to treat non Hodgkin lymphoma (NHL) and chronic lymphocytic leukaemia (CLL).
+CHOP is the name of a combination of cancer drugs used to treat non-Hodgkin lymphoma (NHL) and chronic lymphocytic leukaemia (CLL).
 It is made up of the drugs:

 - vincristine (Oncovin)